 Dr. John Ohlfest (Posted January 24, 2013):

 Young Scientist Roundtable regrets the passing of Dr. John Ohlfest, who was a pioneering brain tumor researcher and a friend of YSR.
 In December of 2011, Dr. Ohlfest gave a presentation that was an outstanding example of service in science and to the community.
-The picture to the left shows him sketching gene interactions during his Teen Roundtable session with students, which can be viewed in an online video.
+The picture to the left shows him sketching gene interactions during his Teen Roundtable session with students, which can be viewed in a video.
 The full YSR program has been shown on ED's TV along with the program featuring his colleague and research partner Dr. G. Elizabeth Pluhar.

 We extend our sympathies to Dr. Ohlfest's family, friends, and colleagues.